ryanwang520/api-docs/source/includes/_webhooks.md

 ## Project Created

-`project.created` Triggerd when a project is created.
+`project.created` Triggered when a project is created.

 ### Project Created Webhook Payload